personalrobotics/or_ompl/README.md

 The following table shows which OMPL planners are available via `or_ompl`.

-(1 Oct 2015) Note that if you are using the ROS packaged OMPL `ros-indigo-ompl` then BIT* and FMT* will not be available.
+(1 Oct 2015) Note that if you are using the ROS package of OMPL `ros-indigo-ompl` then BIT* and FMT* will not be available.
 To use those planners you will need to install the latest OMPL from source.
-There is a catkinized package here `DavidB-CMU/OMPL_catkin_pkg`
+There is a catkinized package here [OMPL_catkin_pkg](https://github.com/DavidB-CMU/OMPL_catkin_pkg)

 | Planner Name | <sub>OMPL Library</sub> | <sub>OpenRAVE<br>Plugin Name</sub> | <sub>`or_ompl`<br>Unit Test</sub> | <sub>Works with `herbpy`</sub> |
 |--------------|-------------------------|------------------------------------|-----------------------------------|-------------------------|